What I do – what is Sexological Bodywork?

 Negotiating the Western mind/body split

 Everywhere I go, one thing crops up over and over: people's capacity to value the mind over the body, and to keep them apart.
 Even when people do not consciously wish this to be the case they struggle, often fruitlessly.
-I've lost count of the number of workshops I've been to where people have sadly described themselves as 'heads on sticks' – myself included.
+I've lost count of the number of workshops I've been to where people have, with great sadness, described themselves as 'heads on sticks' – myself included.

 We perform intellectual manoeuvres in our attempts to prove that the mind and the body are somehow separate entities.
 (Of course, it isn't actually possible to do this, as many trauma survivors will tell you.)
 And the resistance is strong.
-Even simple practices like dancing, singing or even breathing – let alone practices like tantra with the potential for sexual connection – may be mocked as 'woo-woo' which, while sometimes justified, is often no more than a classic western defence against personal growth via the body.
+Even simple practices like dancing, singing or even breathing – let alone practices where there is the potential for either genital or sexual connection – may be mocked as 'woo-woo' which, while sometimes justified, is often no more than a classic western defence against personal growth via the body.

 One of the more toxic effects of this is that our bodies end up being the repository of anything that our minds cannot consciously tolerate.
-Those who do work with bodies may be sectioned away as hippies, weirdos or non-professionals.
+Those who do work with bodies may be dismissed as hippies, weirdos or simply unprofessional.
 Those who work with bodies and sex together are presumed immoral, and either abusers or victims.

 It is a courageous person who tries to become truly embodied, and who invites the mind and body to work – and play – together.
 This is my invitation to you.